 110% of Premiums Paid

 100% of Death Benefits

 This is a last resort style policy.
 Something to cover people who otherwise couldn’t get life insurance.
 Talk with your agent first to see if there aren’t other options before deciding on a guaranteed issue policy.

 You can get life insurance at 68, even with most medical conditions.
 There are a few extra hurdles, and term lengths become more limited.

 Make sure to shop around to get the best prices.
 The best way to save yourself time and effort is to have an independent agent shop the market for you or use the Instant Quotes tool on the left.

 We are a group of independent life insurance agents who focus on finding the best policy for each unique situation at the lowest possible price.
 Whether it’s for estate planning or leaving something for your heirs, we have helped hundreds of families find the right policy.

 Because we work for our clients, we don’t let the insurance companies shortchange anybody.
 If an offer comes back that’s unfair, we will reshop the market until we find another company who can do better.
-It's more work for us, but we’d rather save you money than push you into accepting an outrageous offer.
+It’s’ more work for us, but we’d rather save you money than push you into accepting a bogus offer.